-Trinity's Youth group is partnering with My New Red Shoes for a service project this fall.
+Trinity's Youth group partnered with My New Red Shoes in Fall of 2017.
 My New Red Shoes focuses on improving the educational experience and quality of life for children in need by providing them with a pair of brand new athletic shoes and the opportunity to shop for school clothing.
-Please help the youth group by donating a pair of brand new shoes or making a $25 contribution towards the purchase of a pair of shoes.
 To learn more visit: mynewredshoes.org and contact Patrick for more information.

 Elmwood Correctional Facilities

 in 2017 Trinity launched a jail ministries program working with CIC Ministries at Elmwood Correctional Facilities.
 On the third Sunday of the month our team does a prayer service for some of the women at Elmwood.
-If you are interested in joining our team please contact Rev. Elizabeth Riley.
-In February 2018 we will be doing a book drive for inmates at Elmwood.
+If you are interested in joining our team please contact the Trinity office.

 Just before Easter, Trinity holds an Easter Basket Build.
 We build about 300 baskets for children in shelters up and down the Peninsula.
 It's a great activity for families with younger kids, who really enjoy putting the baskets together.
 The dates for the next build will be posted here closer to Easter.

 Rebuilding Together (last done on April 28, 2018)

 Trinity Church organizes volunteer opportunities and services days with the local chapter of Rebuilding Together.
 They provide critical repairs and renovations for low-income homeowners.
 Generally we participate in an annual Rebuilding Together day on the last Saturday in April.
 For more information please contact John Crevelt.

 Learn more about Rebuilding Together: http://rebuildingtogether.org

 Redwood Family House